brunoroque06/brunoroque06.github.io/index.md

 ---
 layout: default
-title: About
 ---

 # About

-My name is Bruno Roque, and I'm a Portuguese Software Engineer.
-I live in Zürich, Switzerland, together with my wife.
+My name is Bruno Roque, and I am a Portuguese Software Engineer.
+I live in Zürich, Switzerland, with my wife.

-In this website it is possible to find information about myself, about side projects, and (hopefully) helpful information about software development.
+In this website it is possible to find information about myself, about side projects, and (hopefully) helpful information about software engineering.